vgaldi/fw-lab/content/authors/vgaldi/_index.md

 He is currently serving as an Associate Editor of *[Optics Express](https://www.osapublishing.org/oe/home.cfm)*, as an AdCom member ([IEEE AP-S](https://ieeeaps.org) representative) in the [IEEE Nanotechnology Council](https://ieeenano.org), and as a regular reviewer for many journals, conferences and funding agencies.
-He has served as a Track Editor (2016-20), Senior Associate Editor (2015-16), and Associate Editor (2013-14) of the *[IEEE Transactions on Antennas and Propagation](https://ieeeaps.org/publications/ieee-transactions-on-antennas-and-propagation/ieee-tap-home)*, and as a Board Member of *[Heliyon](https://www.cell.com/heliyon/home)* (2015-24).
+He has served as a Track Editor (2016-20), Senior Associate Editor (2015-16), and Associate Editor (2013-14) of the *[IEEE Transactions on Antennas and Propagation](https://ieeeaps.org/publications/ieee-transactions-on-antennas-and-propagation/ieee-tap-home)*.

 Dr. Galdi is a *Fellow* of the [IEEE](http://www.ieee.org) and of [Optica](https://www.optica.org/en-us/home/), a senior member of the [LIGO Scientific Collaboration](https://www.ligo.org), and a member of the [American Physical Society](https://www.aps.org/index.cfm).
 He is also the recipient of an *Outstanding Associate Editor Award* (*IEEE Transactions on Antennas and Propagation*, 2014) and a *URSI Young Scientist Award* (2001).